prachitbhike/mywebsite_gatsby/README.md

   Welcome to Prachit's Website
 </h1>

-I built this website using the Gatsby javascript framework.
+I built this website using the Gatsby Javascript framework.